 Influencers are people or other living or non-living entities that are trusted by a group of people normally called “followers.”
 Influencer marketing means collaborating with influencers to endorse your brand, products, or services.
 In return, you offer compensation in the form of money, free products, exclusive deals, or other benefits.

-A study by Edelman found that at least 66% of people don’t trust brands as much as they used to.
+A study found that at least 66% of people don’t trust brands as much as they used to.
 Similarly, consumers loathe advertisements.
 74% of people either use ad blockers, change their media habits to avoid commercials, or pay for ad-free streaming services.

 All forms of blatant self-promotion are being shunned by audiences.
 In such a scenario, how can brands reach consumers and earn their trust?